ebruchez/ebruchez.github.io/_drafts/2026-01-07-3d-printing-typewriter-feet.md

 On the negative side, the feet are not as grippy as new rubber, although in practice I don't think that's a problem.

 The appearance is also different from new rubber: there is a shine, and there are layer lines.
-I know that those can both some people.
+I know that those can bother some people.
 In many cases, the feet are not very visible anyway, and they are not exactly the first part one's attention focuses on.
 So here as well, I don't think it is a big problem.

 Recently, someone recommended using a polishing wheel to removes layer lines and gives the parts a more rubbery look.
 I haven't tried this at the time of writing, but it could be a solution for the perfectionist.
 Another possibility is to use a resin printer.

 ## Future work

 I intend to design feet for other machines as well.
 I might also consider printing bail, or other, rollers.
 I know that it is easy to buy tubing for that purpose, but I am still curious about printing them.
-I printed some Underwood carriage return lever bumpers as well: this is one of the easiest shape you can imagine printing.
+I printed some Underwood carriage return lever bumpers as well: this is one of the easiest shapes you can imagine printing.
 Until now, I hadn't realized that those tended to break or be deformed!

 ![Underwood carriage return lever bumper (cover removed)](/assets/posts/3d-printing-typewriter-feet/2x/IMG_1726.webp){:standalone}